apache/gravitino/docs/getting-started.md

 ## Conclusion and Next Steps

 Congratulations!
 You've successfully set up Gravitino on your chosen platform.
 Here's a quick summary of key points and some next steps:

-### Key Points:

-1. **Installation Methods:**
-   - You learned various methods to install Gravitino, including using Docker, installing it on cloud platforms like AWS and Google Cloud, and setting it up locally.

-2. **Java Development Kit (JDK):**
-   - Ensure you have the required Java Development Kit (JDK) installed, as Gravitino supports Java 8, 11, and 17.

-3. **Gravitino Installation:**
-   - You installed Gravitino either from the binary release package, Docker image, or by building it from scratch.
-Followed by starting Gravitino using the `gravitino.sh` script.

-4. **Accessing Services:**
-   - For AWS users, specific considerations were given to accessing Gravitino externally, and port configurations were discussed for Hive.

-5. **Installing Hive and Gravitino Playground:**
-   - Additional information was provided for those interested in integrating Apache Hive with Gravitino, either on cloud platforms or locally.
-The process for installing the Gravitino playground using Docker compose was also outlined.

-6. **REST Interaction:**
-   - You explored how to interact with Gravitino using REST commands, creating MetaLakes, catalogs, and understanding the use of the Gravitino REST interface.

 ### Next Steps: